 This course explores topics in electronic production and live performance techniques related to modern electronic dance music production, sound design, arrangement, and performance.
-Students generate content and create their own music while learning how to use Ableton Live Suite.
-Students learn to analyze electronic music, and explore techniques for remixing, performing, and creating electronic music.
+Students will generate content and create their own music while learning how to use Ableton Live Suite.
+Students will learn to analyze electronic music, and explore techniques for remixing, performing, and creating electronic music.

 This is an 'in-the-box' project-based virtual production course.
 Students learn to produce short sound-alikes of fragments of contemporary hit records employing sequencing and virtual instruments.
 They also learn to produce a full acoustic band cover using virtual instruments and one live instrument and/or vocalist.
 Additionally they learn to produce short musical creations by chopping and editing audio, incorporating tempo mapping, elastic audio, Melodyne, looping, beat detective, and other manipulation tools.
 Students also learn the skills needed to edit and arrange music to picture.

 This course provides an introduction to the art and technology of creating music videos.
 Students learn the challenges and possibilities of representing music visually through the art of filmmaking.
 They explore the fundamental tools and techniques of music video production by reviewing and analyzing groundbreaking music videos.
 They also apply those techniques in the hands-on production of personal music videos.